 Given this heightened state of awareness, one might expect drunk driving to be a thing of the past.
 Sadly, that isn’t the case.

-While there has been some improvement across the span of many decades — alcohol-related traffic fatalities have declined by 51% since 1982 (80% for drivers under 21) — the grim reality is that drunk driving remains extremely common in the state of Washington in 2018.
+While there has been some improvement across the span of many decades — alcohol-related traffic fatalities have declined by 51% since 1982 (80% for drivers under 21) — the grim reality is that drunk driving remains extremely common in the state of Washington .
 And it’s as deadly as ever.

 Just how bad is the problem?
 Below, we share some of the latest drunk driving statistics for Washington State and for the United States at large.
 Our hope is that you’ll be renewed in your commitment to safe driving.